dhiaselmi1/sentiment-analyzer-mistral/README.md

 ## 📝 Usage

-Use the frontend interface to input any text
+- Use the frontend interface to input any text.

-The app will send the text to the backend, which classifies the sentiment using the Mistral model
+- The app will send the text to the backend, which classifies the sentiment using the Mistral model.

-The predicted sentiment (e.g., positive, negative, neutral) will be displayed immediately
+- The predicted sentiment (e.g., positive, negative, neutral) will be displayed immediately on the frontend.
 ---